CIDRAM/CIDRAM/_docs/readme.en.md

 #### 2.1 INSTALLING WITH COMPOSER

-[CIDRAM is registered with Packagist](https://packagist.org/packages/cidram/cidram), and so, if you're familiar with Composer, you can use Composer to install CIDRAM (you'll still need to prepare the configuration and hooks though; see "installing manually" steps 2 and 5).
+[CIDRAM is registered with Packagist](https://packagist.org/packages/cidram/cidram), and so, if you're familiar with Composer, you can use Composer to install CIDRAM (you'll still need to prepare the configuration, permissions and hooks though; see "installing manually" steps 2, 4, and 5).

 `composer require cidram/cidram`